voxpupuli/puppet-chrony/REFERENCE.md

 ##### `peers`

-Data type: `Any`
+Data type: `Variant[Hash,Array[Stdlib::Host]]`

-This selects the servers to use for NTP peers (symmetric association).
-It is an array of servers.
+This selects the servers to use for NTP peers.
+It can be an array of servers or a hash of servers to their respective options.

 Default value: []